 Current & Ongoing Projects

 A HUGE thank you to the King Family Foundation and Intermountain Healthcare.
 Because of their generosity, The Helper Project is able to award scholarships to Helper students currently attending or graduating from Carbon High School, who wish to attend Utah State University Eastern to pursue an education in health care or a vocational or technical trade.
 Funding for vocational scholarships is courtesy of the King Family Foundation and medical scholarships are courtesy of Intermountain Healthcare.
 Below is a little information about these generous funders.

-Pat King is just as committed to helping others.
-“I’m really impressed with the work of the Helper Project.
-None of the board members are paid yet all of them are totally committed to helping the residents of this small historical town in any way they can”, King stated.
-Several years ago, Mr. King actually owned a metal fabrication company in Helper that produced materials for the mines.
+Pat King is committed to helping others.
+He oversees the King Family Foundation, and several years ago, he actually owned a metal fabrication company in Helper that produced materials for the coal mines.
 “Helper has gone through some difficult changes since I had my business here.
-However, I couldn’t be happier about the positive changes that are occurring now in Helper thanks in part to the Helper Project and all the others that are involved.”
+However, I couldn’t be happier about the positive changes that are occurring now in Helper thanks in part to The Helper Project and all the others that are involved.”

 Intermountain Healthcare (IHC) is a Utah-based, not-for-profit system of 33 hospitals, and other health services that boast more than 3,800 physicians and advanced practice clinicians at about 385 clinics.
 Helping people live the healthiest lives possible, IHC is widely recognized as a leader in clinical quality improvement and efficient healthcare delivery.